Part two in series: The Oscar “Huh?!” Factor: Why Academy Voters Usually Pick the Wrong Film

-The root-level stories that form the foundation of our worldview are so subtle and pervasive we are often deeply impacted by the stories and/or memes of films we have never even watched.
+The root-level memes underlying our worldview are so subtle and pervasive we are often deeply impacted by the stories found in films we have barely even watched.

 The criteria used by Academy voters to decide their choice for “Best Picture” remains a complete mystery to the viewing public.
 Is it Story?
 Acting?
 Directing?
 Artistic merit?
 Political perspective?
 Personal taste?
 Who knows?
-No two years are the same, and this year will certainly provide its share of surprises.
+No two years are the same, and no doubt this year could be a surprise as well.

 Since there are no objective standards for art, each year is fraught with controversy and the kind of unwinnable arguments that make for great public interest.

 However, as a college professor who selects films for use in teaching philosophy and spirituality, I am looking for something more specific.
 I want to know if a given film is likely to be one of the “stories my students live by.”
 (See, Casablanca and the Four Levels of Worldview).
 Since people don’t always “choose” the stories that shape them, just asking students to name their favorite movies can be very deceptive.
 In fact, the root-level stories that form the foundation of our worldview (or our culture’s) can be so subtle and pervasive, students can be deeply impacted by the stories and/or memes in films they have never even watched.
 (See, Crash Goes the Worldview.)